 In absolute terms, vulnerable groups are now less likely to be affected by suspension.
 However, although numbers are very small, it is important to note that the current suspension figures reflect embedded school and national trends.
-The data suggests that boys, disadvantaged students, students with a Special Educational Need and Black Caribbean students are disproportionately likely to be suspended.
+The data suggests that boys, disadvantaged students, students with a Special Educational Need and Black Caribbean and White British students are disproportionately likely to be suspended.
 The small numbers we are dealing with may not be statistically significant, but we can draw from previous years to see a continuation of previous patterns.

-Increased funding was given to Enrichment opportunities and further work continues this year to ensure we can measure the uptake of such opportunities, which may lead to the introduction of a new system.
+Increased funding was given to Enrichment opportunities and further work continues this year to ensure we can measure the uptake of such opportunities.
+A more equitable and transparent criteria based system of funding has been introduced.